State Savings Bank (Quasqueton, Iowa)

 State Savings Bank is a historic building located in Quasqueton, Iowa, United States.
 It was originally built as a three-story warehouse and commercial sales building in 1852.
 In 1902 it was significantly altered.
 The building was reduced to two stories, and it was given a completely new facade in the Romanesque Revival style.
 Since that time it has housed a bank and a series of retail stores.
-The building thought to be unique in Buchanan County in that its facade is completely composed of brick, while other Romanesque Revival commercial buildings have store fronts of cast iron, wood, and glass.
+The building is thought to be unique in Buchanan County in that its facade is completely composed of brick, while other Romanesque Revival commercial buildings have store fronts of cast iron, wood, and glass.
 It was listed on the National Register of Historic Places in 1999.